Wormholes from heavy operator statistics in AdS/CFT: Introduction

-The coefficients $R_{nm}$ generally look very erratic but they are fixed complex numbers that only depend on the particular operator $\mathcal{O}$.
-The coarse-graining implicit in the ETH ansatz is to view them as a set of actual independent random variables with zero mean and unit variance, which parametrize an ensemble of operators.
+The coefficients $R_{nm}$ in \eqref{eq:ETH} generally correspond to erratic $O(1)$ complex numbers that depend on the particular operator $\mathcal{O}$.
+The coarse-graining implicit in the ETH ansatz is to view these coefficients as a set of actual independent complex random variables of zero mean and unit variance, which parametrize an ensemble of operators.
 Typical members of this ensemble approximately share the microcanonical correlation functions with the original operator, and they only differ in the fine-grained structual phases between chaotic eigenstates.
-Of course, this is a mathematical trick in general, and is the reason why the ETH ansatz turns out to be so effective when proving local thermalization for generic quantum many-body systems, without the need to solve for the particular Hamiltonian of the system.
+This is, of course, a mathematical trick that permits to make general statements.
+It is the reason why the ETH ansatz turns out to be so effective when proving local thermalization for generic quantum many-body systems, without the need to solve for the particular Hamiltonian of the system.

-In this paper, we examine whether the statistical description of simple operators has a deeper meaning in the semiclassical description of holographic systems \cite{Saad:2019pqd,Pollack, Jafferis:2022uhu,Jafferis:2022wez}.
-For that purpose, we consider a heavy operator which creates a spherical thin shells of dust particles and backreacts on the geometry.
-We assume that the shell operator $\mathcal{O}$ is still simple enough in the internal space of the CFT to admit an ETH form.
+In this paper, we examine the role of the statistical coarse-graining of simple operators in relation to the semiclassical description of holographic systems \cite{Saad:2019pqd,Pollack, Altland:2021rqn,Jafferis:2022uhu,Jafferis:2022wez}.
+For that purpose, we consider a heavy operator $\mathcal{O}$ which creates a spherical thin shell of dust particles and backreacts on the geometry.
+We assume that the shell operator $\mathcal{O}$ is simple enough in the internal space of the CFT to admit an ETH form.
 This is reasonable since $\mathcal{O}$ is constructed out of a product of approximate local single-trace operators at different points, which create a collection particles in the asymptotic region of AdS.

+We first extract the envelope function $g(\bar{E},\omega)$ appearing in the ansatz \eqref{eq:ETH} for the CFT operator $\mathcal{O}$, which controls the typical magnitude of the matrix elements of the operator over the microcanonical window, from the bulk thermal two-point correlation function of the thin shell, computed semiclassically.
+Since the operator is heavy, the envelope function $g(\bar{E},\omega)$ in this case scales in a particular way with the microcanonical entropy $S(\bar{E})$.
+This induces a conceptual modification with respect to the standard form of the ETH ansatz.
+Namely, the operator now is able to modify the dominant microcanonical contribution to thermal correlation functions in the thermodynamic limit.
+We show that this phenomenon is dual to the classical backreaction that the thin shell exerts on the spacetime geometry.